MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy/deploy-upgrade.md

 ### Highly available database

-1. Note the source version of the existing database, and the version you want to upgrade to.
+1. Record the source version of the existing database, and the version you want to upgrade to.
 Check that the version is supported.
 VMM supports all SQL Server versions that are in mainstream support.
 2. Create a backup of the highly available SQL Server database, from the active node of the SQL Server cluster.
 3. Upgrade passive SQL Server nodes to the new version.
 After the upgrade, optionally install SQL Server Management Studio if you want to manage SQL Server from this node.
 4. Fail over the highly available SQL server role, from the currently active node to the upgraded node.
 After failover, you can use SQL Server Management Studio to validate the running database version.